Find Affordable College Courses

 Phoenix, AZ

-With a ranking of #9, Grand Canyon University did quite well on this year’s most popular schools for communication and media studies students working on their bachelor’s degree.
-Grand Canyon University is a very large private for-profit school located in the large city of Phoenix.
+Grand Canyon University ranked #9 on this year’s Most Popular Communication & Media Studies Bachelor’s Degree Schools in the Southwest Region list.
+Grand Canyon University is a fairly large private for-profit school located in the city of Phoenix.

 About 73% of the students majoring in communications at the school are women while 27% are male.